في هذه الصفحة

 2. Base salary plus commission plans

-A base salary plus commission plan provides a fixed salary with additional commission based on sales performance.
+A base salary plus commission plan provides a fixed salary with an additional commission based on sales performance.
 A software company might offer:

 • Base salary: $50,000 per year.